How To Choose An E-commerce

 5) Likewise, understand that often a hosting company will do patches, updates or restores of backed up servers which over-write your recent changes or could make custom scripts malfunction.
 They typically don't tell anyone.
 If you want high reliability, you or your webmaster site maintainer or some other service would test your site and shopping cart daily or every few days.
 This requires real credit cards and real test charges of $1.
 Obviously you need to have a trusted web developer and close working friendly relationship.
 Changing web designers on such systems can be hazardous and expensive, so choose wisely from the beginning.

 6) On selecting the actual type of E-commerce shopping cart or "catalogue", like all your website and internet marketing, the choices are dictated by your budget, the requirements and your marketing plan and image.
 Is it important to look sophisticated like a "real business" and to offer options on multiple items, like an Amazon or major company?
 Do you require pictures of items and nice descriptions with possible links or additional hover information?
 Do you need a consistent "look" and style background and layout of the top banner and side columns?
 If so, you may need a better quality shopping cart.
-If you have 10 items, figure on at least $1000 to $2500 for a medium cart installed with moderate customization and you enter your own product information.
-If more elaborate, allow closer to $3000 - $5000 or more for the cart including costs of the secure gateway and certificate setup and installation, and about $500 to $1500 per year including programmer time for shopping cart maintenance and upgrades.
+If you have 10 to 20 items, figure on at least $1000 to $2000 for a medium cart installed with moderate customization and you enter your own product information.
+If more elaborate and 20-60 items, allow closer to $3000 - $5000 or more for the cart including costs of the secure gateway and certificate setup and installation, and about $500 to $1500 per year including programmer time for shopping cart maintenance and upgrades.

 7) By this point, you realize that the shopping cart script source company must be a real company with serious programmers for support, updates, improvements and security issues patches and corrections.
 No software with thousands of files is ever 100.00% perfect.
 The company constantly searches for ways to improve reliability and fix rare program "bugs".
 Obviously, when you choose a shopping cart, you should choose only from the top two or three shopping cart or e-commerce sources.